Choose an option below or scroll down to read the entire document.

-ID cards are available at the Safety & Security Department located in St. Gertrude Hall, Room 21 or by calling the Safety & Security Office at 814-886-6327.
+ID cards are available at the Campus Safety Department located in St. Gertrude Hall, Room 21 or by calling the Campus Safety Office at 814-886-6327.
 The cards are valid for the entire time you are a student.

 Initial ID cards are free and replacement cards are available for $25.00.

 On-campus parking is available to Mount Aloysius students.
 However, these spaces are only available if everyone cooperates and abides by the regulations set forth in the parking program.

-All students may only use parking lots 6, 7, 8, and 13 between 6:00 a.m. and 11:00 p.m.
+All students may only use parking lots 6, 7, 8 and 13 between 6:00 a.m. and 11:00 p.m.
 Specific areas assigned to resident students for overnight parking are enforced 11:00 p.m. until 6:00 a.m.
 The campus map further identifies the designated student parking areas.
 Lot 14 may be used by all students only during daylight hours.
 No parking is permitted in Lot 14 between dusk and dawn.

 The Campus Safety Office is authorized to tow a vehicle at the owner’s expense.
 Anyone who uses their vehicle to transport contraband onto campus also risks losing the privilege of having a vehicle on campus premises.
 Fire Department regulations do not permit parking in any fire lane or drive lane on-campus.
 A vehicle parked on-campus is at the risk of the owner.
 Mount Aloysius College assumes no responsibility for damages, thefts, accidents, or other incidents involving vehicles.
 All vehicles must be registered by the end of the first week of each academic semester.
-Vehicles can be registered at the Security Office during orientation or thereafter.
+Vehicles can be registered at the Safety Office during orientation or thereafter.
 The vehicle registration card or a copy of the card must be shown to the officer for each vehicle when registering.
-A fee of $25 is payable at the time of registration.
+A fee of $35 is payable at the time of registration.
 Replacement cost of a permit is $5.
-Inquire at the Safety & Security Department for registering multiple vehicles.
+Inquire at the Campus Safety Department for registering multiple vehicles.

 All violations will be assigned points as outlined in the table below: